Editors cordially invite contributions which may be articles,

 an article, a note or a book review.
 Citations in articles

 and notes should appear in the footnotes.
-Citations in book
+For subsequent citations in articles and notes,

 a cross-reference may be used in the following form: "supra